 Constructive termination, which happens when terms of employment are so unbearable or precarious that the worker is forced to resign;

 "Violations of Staff Adjustment and Retraining Notification Act ("WARN").
 The Alert Act provides staff with protection by requiring individual employers to have a sixty-day notice of mass layoffs.

-In general, most wrongful termination in California are cases of discrimination that are brought under the Equal Jobs and Housing Act of California.
+In general, most cases of wrongful termination in California are discrimination that is brought under the Equal Jobs and Housing Act of California.
 In California, revenge against an employer for breaking the Labor Code is another typical scenario.

 What's the statute of limitations in California for wrongful termination?

 The term' limitations statute' applies to statutes that prescribe the amount of time a person has to file a civil lawsuit.
 The word may also apply to the amount of time that a prosecutor is required to file a defendant's criminal complaint.
 A statute of limitations aims to shield defendants from untimely litigation and ensure that in pursuing legitimate and timely grievances, complainants practice due diligence.
 Each state has its concept of what a timely filing of a complaint is considered to be.